 gsloth init google-genai

-environment variable or edit your configuration file and set up your key.
+Make sure you either define GOOGLE_API_KEY environment variable or edit your configuration file and set up your key.

 It is recommended to obtain API key from Google AI Studio official website rather than from a reseller.